top of page

 Cosy Room_edited.jpg

-But If you’re seeking consultation, supervision or advice about choosing a therapist,you are most welcome to contact me.
+If you’re seeking consultation, supervision or advice about choosing a therapist,you are most welcome to contact me.
+I can give you 15-20 minutes at no charge.

-That applies whether you are a therapist yourself, or already in personal therapy, or are seeking personal therapy for a first or subsequent time.
+That applies whether you are already in personal therapy, or are seeking personal therapy for a first or subsequent time.

 I live and work in Leeds, West Yorkshire, England, and much as I prefer face to face contact, I also do my work using Zoom and Whatsapp.